brianhigh/research-computing/lab/command_line_intro.md

 A command-line will usually take the form of:

-> command option(s) argument(s)
+> command -option(s) argument(s)

 ... where the command is either a built-in shell command or a separate program.

-The command may be followed by command options and arguments.
+The command may be followed by command options and arguments, sometimes optional.

 We will see some exceptions to this general format, but usually this is how most shell commands are constructed, as shown in the following examples.